GiTiramisuPush/bar-crawlz/README.md

 ### README

 ### What the project does

+The app uses Yelp fusion API to look for bar and add them to a bar crawl

 ### Why the project is useful

 ### How users can get started with the project